ljunggren/boozang-docs/README.md

   No: <div><span>lws</span></div>
   ```

-`equals`: Is true if the selected element or any of it's children (case-sensitive) have the exact string alongside other strings
+`equals`: True if the selected element or any of its children (case-sensitive) have the exact string alongside other strings

   ```
   Ex:div:equals(lws)